joshbegley/nyt-latest/README.md

 `With the addition of USA Sports, all Pac-12 football games will be on linear TV networks.`\
 https://nytimes.com/athletic/6802966/2025/11/13/pac-12-media-rights-usa-sports-deal/

-**Wester Conference Panic Watch: How much should Warriors, Clippers and others be worried?**\
+**Western Conference Panic Watch: How much should Warriors, Clippers and others be worried?**\
 `At this point of the season, it's much harder for teams to write off poor performances as a result of a small sample size.`\
 https://nytimes.com/athletic/6802914/2025/11/13/warriors-clippers-grizzlies-timberwolves-nba-panic/